 At the first sign of trouble that your tub drain is leaking, it is time to take action.
 If you leave the leak alone, you run the disk of damaging your home.
-The wood can rot, and mold can grow from the constant moisture.
-Unfortunately, it usually takes a long time before people notice that there is a problem.
-Fixing a leaking bathtub drain is so simple that almost anyone can do it.
+HomeAdvisor cautions that a leak left unchecked can rot the wood underneath it, discolor the ceiling below it and encourage mold to grow from the constant moisture.

-Place a screwdriver in the teeth of the channel-lock pliers.
+Place a screwdriver between the teeth of the channellock pliers.
 Turn the pliers counterclockwise to remove the drain.

-Turn on a hairdryer to the heat setting.
+Turn on a hairdryer to the heat setting, after making sure there is no water in the bathtub.
 Aim the hot air at the old plumber's putty until it softens enough to remove.

 Tighten the drain lip back in place.
 This will fit over the putty you just applied.

 Clean away any excess plumber's putty with a damp rag.

 Step 9: Check for Leaks

 Engage the drain and fill the bathtub with water when you've finished to check and see if the drain is still leaking.
 If you still have a leak, remove the drain again.
 Scrape the putty away and reapply it as described in Step 6.
 Once you have the leak stopped, you can use the drain as usual.